puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_netconf/readme.md

 name 'netconf-testtool-[version]-executable.jar' (version placeholder depends on used release).

 Up-to-date NETCONF testtool is also available at frinx artifactory <https://artifactory.frinx.io/>.
+Up-to-date NETCONF testtool is also available at DockerHub as Docker Image.

 ### Starting of the NETCONF testtool